bxeduardo/nodeb1/README.md

-# b1leo
+# NodeB1
-B1 Integration with SAP Leonardo Ticketing API
+A initial template to develop Cloud Foundry NodeJs apps that integrates with SAP B1